yewstack/docs/src/concepts/services/fetch.md

                 // 3. pass the request and callback to the fetch service FetchService::new().fetch(request, callback);
                 self.fetching = true;
-                // we want to redraw so that the page displays a 'fetching...' message to the user true
+                // we want to redraw so that the page displays a 'fetching...' message to the user so return 'true' true
             }
             ReceiveLocation(location) => {